Military training area

-A military training area, training area (Australia, Ireland, UK) or training centre (Canada) is land set aside specifically to enable military forces to train and exercise for combat.
+A military training area, training area (Australia, Ireland, and the United Kingdom) or training centre (Canada) is land set aside specifically to enable military forces to train and exercise for combat.
 Training areas are usually out of bounds to the general public, but some have limited access when not in use.
 As well as their military function, they often serve as important wildlife refuges.
 They are distinct from proving grounds which are designed for purposes such as testing weaponry or equipment.

 Description

 Military training areas are important because they enable troops to train more realistically and in greater numbers over a wide area without unduly inconveniencing the public or putting others at risk.
 They are particularly important for all arms training where the different elements of armed forces come together to cooperate and coordinate their fire and movement.
 Training areas often incorporate a variety of terrain types, including forests, heathland, waterbodies and farmland, as well as urban training facilities such as the 'Afghan village' at Thetford on Stanford Training Area.
 Such training areas are run by the military and are normally out-of-bounds to the public who may sometimes be allowed access during weekends or holidays.
-Training areas may incorporate firing ranges or designated areas where live firing is permitted.
+Training areas may incorporate shooting ranges or designated areas where live firing is permitted.